-According to a study on climate and poverty in Sub-Saharan Africa, the region is home to the world’s extremely poor populations and identified as very vulnerable to climatic shocks or extreme weather conditions.
-Scientists projects that because of the continuing negative effects of climate change in agriculture these people will not likely to get out of poverty (Azzarri & Signorelli, 2019).
+According to a study on climate and poverty in Sub-Saharan Africa, the region is home to the world’s extremely poor populations and is identified as very vulnerable to climatic shocks or extreme weather conditions.
+Scientists project that because of the continuing negative effects of climate change in agriculture, these people will not likely get out of poverty (Azzarri & Signorelli, 2019).

 Published in 2019, the “Climate and poverty in Africa South of the Sahara” study by Azzarri & Signorelli mentions the following: